 (These pages were reviewed on 5 September 2013.)

 A vaccine for the prevention of shingles is available.
-From September, the vaccine (known as Zostavax®▼) will be provided to people who are 70 and 79 years old, through their NHS GP, pharmacist or private healthcare provider.
+From September, the vaccine (known as Zostavax®▼) will be provided to people who are 70 or 79 years old, through their NHS GP, pharmacist or private healthcare provider.
 We encourage anyone who is offered this vaccine to take it up.
 Because it is a booster to your own antibodies, it is relatively side-effect free with only headache or soreness at the site of the injection reported.
 From 1st September 2014, the vaccine will be offered to people of 70, 78 or 79 years old.
 (People who are then 71 or 80 will no longer be eligible - so if you are 70 or 79, ensure you get vaccinated before end August.)

 Public Health England has issued this statement: